-A bylaw to amend the District of 10 0 Mile House Official Community Plan Bylaw No .
-1288-2016 a.
+- (1) That District of 100 Mile House Official Community Plan Bylaw No. 1288, 2016 is hereby amended as follows: - a.
 Amend Schedule B: Land Use District Wide and Main Community Inset to change the designation of Lot A, Plan EPP112456, DL 2138, Lillooet District, located at 105 Forest Ridge Road from Rural Residential to Low Density Residential.